News

 • Fabrics: Fleece fabrics, industrial fabrics, knit-pile fabric backings, non-woven fabrics.

-• Home Furnishings: Awnings, blankets.
-Carpets, flame-resistant draperies and curtains, scatter rugs.
+• Home Furnishings: Awnings and blankets.
+Carpets, flame-resistant draperies and curtains, and scatter rugs.

 • Other: Filters, paint rollers, stuffed toys.